Kasimir Petrovich Kalitsky: Biography

 In 1899 he graduated from the Mining Institute in St. Petersburg.
 He started science work under the new program of the Geological Committee for systematic studies of petroliferous areas of imperial Russia (1901).
 He was a mining engineer on expeditions for geological surveying, then he was elected as a full-time geologist.
 He became the first head of the Oil Section of the Geological Committee (1920-1925, 1926-1928).
 He held high positions in the established Petroleum Geological Prospecting Institute and consulted at oil producing enterprises in the Caucasus and Central Asia.

-He was the author of books on the theory and practice of oil prospecting, among them: “On the migration of oil” (1911), “In what phase of the geological cycle does the formation of oil deposits occur?”
-(1916), “Oil-producing formations” (1934), “Origin of oil from plant remains of sea communities” (1937), “Facial features of shoe-string oil deposits” (1939), “Algal remains as a possible source material for the formation of oil” (1940).
-Based on his extensive experience, he gave the first lecture course in Russia on Petroleum Geology at the Mining Institute (1921–1923) and published a university textbook.
+He was the author of books on the theory and practice of oil prospecting, among them: On the migration of oil (1911), In what phase of the geological cycle does the formation of oil deposits occur?
+(1916), Oil-producing formations (1934), Origin of oil from plant remains of sea communities (1937), Facial features of shoe-string oil deposits (1939), Algal remains as a possible source material for the formation of oil (1940).
+Based on his extensive experience, he gave the first lecture course in Russia on petroleum geology at the Mining Institute (1921–1923) and published a university textbook.
 This introduced many students to oil exploration.

-He developed a method of using structural geological maps for oil exploration.
+He developed a method of using structural geological map for oil exploration.
 He made his own theory of the origin of oil in detail.

 He died of illness on December 28, 1941 in Leningrad.